Hustoft-Digital/MultiSceneTools/README.md

 - Scene Collection ScriptableObjects
     - Tracks which scenes are used together in runtime.
-    - Double Click to load collection
+    - Double Click to load collection.
+    - Set which scene is the active scene in the collection. (gets set automatically)
+    - Track and add collection scenes to build settings.
-    - (Comming) Tracks cross scene references
+    - (Comming) Tracks cross scene references.

+- Hierarchy Syle
+    - Icon and tooltip on scenes that belong to a scene collection
+    - User defined scene collection color.
+    - Checkmark on the target active scene for the collection
+    - Icons for displaying which collection scenes are in the build settings

 - Multi Scene Management Window
     - Display currently loaded scene collection